garylirocks/quickrefs/shell-commands.markdown

 find . -mindepth 1 -type d

 # exclude a directory (prune './images1', find '*.png' in other directories)
+# '-prune -o ...' is a common pattern
 find . -path './images1' -prune -o -name '*.png' -print

 # execute a command on matched files